 Our church serves the village of Oldbury on Severn and the surrounding area.
 The parish of Oldbury on Severn with Shepperdine is part of a larger benefice, centred on Thornbury.
 Services are held every Sunday, usually in the evening at 6 pm.
 There is a small chapel at Shepperdine.

 Oldbury on Severn

-St Helen's is part of a United Benefice with St. John's - Elberton and St. Mary de Malmesbury - Littleton upon Severn.
+St Helen's is part of a new North Severnside Benefice with Elberton, Littleton, Olveston and Aust.
 We are a community with Christ as our head, who are trying to make sense of what this means in our lives.
 We are striving to do this by welcoming and caring for people, creating space for listening, growth and worship.
 We are committed to the teaching of Christian basics, lifelong learning, and taking care of our world.